 Look: Muslims in UAE offer Eid Al Adha prayers at mosques, musallahs

+Look: Muslims in UAE offer Eid Al Adha prayers, exchange joyful greetings

 Abdul Karim Hanif, Ryan Lim, Juidin Bernarrd, Mohammad Mustafa Khan, M Sajjad